 reviews

-As a documentary filmmaker and general aficionado of the genre, I decided to create a list of my favourite documentary films here.
-You're welcome to contact me to add your own comments or suggestions for documentaries that should be added to this list, though that won't automatically mean that they will be included. :-)
+As a documentary filmmaker and general aficionado of the genre, hartflicker's Phoebe Hart decided to create a list of her favourite documentary films here.
+You're welcome to contact her to add your own comments about the films listed here or make suggestions for documentaries you feel should be included.

 Les Glaneurs et la glaneuse (The Gleaners and I) (2000) Agnès Varda